 Goal Families experience ECEAP services as inclusive, collaborative, culturally relevant, strength based, and meaningful.
-Participation in parent-teacher conferences supports each family's ability to share observations and insights about their child, and to partner with teachers to increase child development by using an individualized, culturally relevant, strength-based approach.
+Participation in parent-teacher conferences supports each family's ability share observations and insights about their child, and to partner with teachers to increase child development by using an individualized, culturally relevant, strength based approach.
 This performance measure supports DCYF's goals of kindergarten readiness and families being supported to meet the needs of children and youth.
-(See Parent Engagement and Partnership Section in Exhibit E ECEAP Performance Standards for related information.)
+(See Parent Engagement and Partnership Section in Exhibit E Performance Standards for related information.)
 Measure Family participation in parent-teacher conferences.

 Target 75% of families attend two (2) of the three (3) parent-teacher conferences during the school year.
 Note: DCYF may approve an exception on a case-by-case basis.
-Performance Standard FEP-2 remains in effect: Contractors must ensure ECEAP teachers provide regular ongoing parent-teacher conferences as needed with a minimum of one for each enrolled child per quarter. • For Part Day and School Day classes, contractors must schedule three conferences per year. • For Working Day classes, contractors must schedule four conferences per year. • Contractors may provide additional conferences based on family request or individual child needs.
+Performance Standard FEP-2 remains in effect: Contractors must ensure ECEAP teachers provide regular ongoing parent- teacher conferences as needed with a minimum of one for each enrolled child per quarter.
+For Part Day and School Day classes, contractors must schedule three conferences per year.
+For Working Day classes, contractors must schedule four conferences per year.
+Contractors may provide additional conferences based on family request or individual child needs.
 Reporting Requirement Continue current reporting requirements.
-Performance Management Modified monitoring frequency: CQI Specialist monitors and discusses the measure and target with the Contractor quarterly.
+Performance Modified monitoring frequency: Management CQI Specialist monitors and discusses the measure and target with the Contractor quarterly.
 If the target is not met, monitoring increases from quarterly to monthly (as warranted) in order for DCYF and the Contractor to more frequently discuss and better understand factors impacting family attendance of parent-teacher conferences.
-Continuous DCYF ECEAP will support continuous improvement by: Improvement Creating a performance feedback loop to learn from monitoring this data point, and Highlighting assessment practices for collective learning.
+Continuous DCYF ECEAP will support continuous improvement by: Improvement 1) Creating a performance feedback loop to learn from monitoring this data point, and 2) Highlighting assessment practices for collective learning.

-4. EXPECTED ECEAP AND 0-3 ECEAP OUTCOMES
+4. ECEAP OUTCOMES

 - a.
-Child development and learning as demonstrated by increases in GOLD® scale scores from fall to spring in social-emotional, physical, language, cognitive development, early math, and literacy skills to support kindergarten readiness. - b.
-Family resiliency enhancement documented by average increases in Mobility Mentoring® fall to spring ratings in family stability, well-being, and supported access to resources and opportunities involving financial management, education and training, employment, and career management. - c.
-Child health services coordination documented as establishment of a medical and dental home; up-todate status on well-child exams, dental screenings, and immunizations; completion of vision and hearing screenings; mental health referrals when indicated; and completion of any needed treatment or follow-up. - d.
-Children's and families' experiences are positive as a result of cultural responsiveness, inclusion, and approaches that advance equity; individualization that focuses on strengths; and collaboration as demonstrated by family feedback shared directly with ECEAP staff or through other methods such as the ECEAP Family Feedback Survey. - e.
-Contingent upon grant and contract renewal, 0-3 ECEAP may develop plans for outcome target establishment in 2024-25 contracts based upon data collection and communication with Contractors during the 2023-24 contract year.
+The expected outcomes of ECEAP are: - (1) Child development and learning as demonstrated by increases in GOLD® scale scores from fall to spring in social-emotional, physical, language, cognitive development, early math, and literacy skills to support kindergarten readiness. - (2) Family resiliency enhancement documented by average increases in Mobility Mentoring® fall to spring ratings in family stability, well-being, and supported access to resources and opportunities involving financial management, education and training, employment, and career management. - (3) Child health services coordination documented as establishment of a medical and dental home; up-to-date status on well-child exams, dental screenings, and immunizations; completion of vision and hearing screenings; mental health referrals when indicated; and completion of any needed treatment or follow-up. - (4) Children's and families' experiences are positive as a result of cultural responsiveness, inclusion, and approaches that advance equity; individualization that focuses on strengths; and collaboration as demonstrated by family feedback shared directly with ECEAP staff or through other methods such as the ECEAP Family Feedback Survey